rozek/node-red-flow-startpage/README.md

 The Startpage flow expects up to two parameters:

 * `msg.payload` - initially contains the string to search for.
 Later on, it will be replaced either by an error message or the parsed search results
-* `msg.language` - the language Startpage should use for the search
+* `msg.language` - the language the search results should be written in

 If successfull (success is indicated by `msg.status === 200`), `msg.payload` will return an array with up to 10 search results.
 Each result is an object with the following properties: